Opioids and Opioid Use Disorder (OUD)

 What are opioids?

-Opioids are a class of drugs derived from opium, including prescription painkillers and illicit substances like heroin.
+Opioids are a class of drugs that include prescription pain relievers and illicit substances like heroin.

 What is opioid use disorder (OUD)?

-OUD is a chronic medical condition characterized by misuse of opioids despite negative consequences.
+Opioid use disorder is a chronic medical condition characterized by misuse of opioids, leading to significant impairment or distress.

 What are the symptoms of OUD?

-Symptoms include tolerance, withdrawal, and compulsive use of opioids.
+Symptoms may include tolerance, withdrawal, using more than intended, and continued use despite negative consequences.

 What medications are used to treat OUD?

-Medications like methadone, buprenorphine, and naltrexone are commonly used to manage withdrawal and cravings.
+Medications such as methadone, buprenorphine, and naltrexone may be used to manage withdrawal and reduce cravings.

 If you have any feedback, please get in touch.